14 Mother's Day Campaign Ideas (and How to Approach this Holiday Thoughtfully)

 Ferko’s allows their email subscribers to opt out of the mother’s day promo campaign

 If you choose this route, you can tag subscribers who click on the opt-out link and segment them out of your promo list.
-By doing so, you show that you respect their boundaries around this holiday.

 Keep in mind that you can do this for every promo you run via email.
-Permission-based email marketing does take some thought, but it can help you nurture a list of loyal subscribers that love and respect your brand.
+By doing so, you show that you respect your subscribers’ boundaries around this holiday.

 2. Create a Mother’s Day gift guide